 From prehistoric times, humans have thrived and survived well in communities where they could support one another and combat possible threats to their lives.
 This evolutionary trait is integral in the world of social media as well.
 People long to have a sense of belonging, which is why they form groups and associations with like-minded people.
 A strong community also helps in building brands.

-Shopify focuses on building a community of online shopkeepers excited to engage with the brand and share valuable information and tips on sustaining their businesses on Shopify.
+Shopify focuses on building a community of online shopkeepers who are excited to engage with the brand and share valuable information and tips on sustaining their businesses on Shopify.

 6. Ethical Considerations for Social Media Engagement